 The pyramids in Egypt are at the top of many people’s ultimate travel bucket list.
 The stone structures still stand proud, having outlasted the other Wonders of the Ancient World.
 Here’s a guide on what to expect when entering the deserts of Giza, Egypt’s third-largest city, to see the greatest pyramid of them all.

 Want to discover more about the pharaohs?
 Join TRIPS by Culture Trip’s epic 10-day adventure, led by a Local Insider.

 The history of the Great Pyramid of Giza

-The Great Pyramid of Giza is the largest and oldest of three structures in the city of Giza on the outskirts of Cairo.
+The Great Pyramid of Giza is the largest and oldest of three structures in the city of Giza, on the outskirts of Cairo.
 Also known as Pyramid of Khufu or the Pyramid of Cheops, the Great Pyramid has been documented as a landmark to visit since it was first put on the list of Wonders of the Ancient World.
-The list in its final form wasn’t fully realised until the Renaissance, but even as far back as the 1st century BC, Ancient Greek travellers spoke of the pyramid.
+The list in its final form wasn’t fully realised until the Renaissance, but even as far back as the 1st century BCE, Ancient Greek travellers spoke of the pyramid.